What Amp to Charge Car Battery

 Step-by-Step Guide to Charging a Car Battery

-4. Connect the Charger: Attach the red (positive) clamp to the battery’s positive terminal and the black (negative) clamp to the negative terminal.
-If the battery is still in the car, connect the negative clamp to a metal part of the car’s frame for safety.
+5. Connect the charger: Attach the red (positive) clamp to the positive terminal (+) first, then the black (negative) clamp to the negative terminal (−).
+If charging in the vehicle, connect the negative clamp to an unpainted metal ground point on the car frame rather than the battery terminal — this minimizes spark risk near the battery.

-8. Disconnect Safely: Once charged, unplug the charger, remove the negative clamp first, then the positive.
+8. Disconnect safely: Once fully charged, turn off the charger before disconnecting.
+Remove the negative clamp first, then the positive.

 Common Mistakes to Avoid When Charging a Car Battery